 concerns & barriers along the way

 We used the results to align on a problem statement.

 We worked with our participant to map the journey of ordering food in an international setting and flagged potential pain points.

 Blue stickies = steps taken on the journey to the goal

-We believe some people with food allergies are frustrated by international travel because the potential language and communication barriers might lead them to eat dangerous foods.
+We believe some people with food allergies are frustrated by international travel because potential communication barriers might lead to eating dangerous foods.

 The solution must...

 Translate between many languages